1

 ask a real estate attorney for guidance California

-A real estate attorney in California can also help you settle an issue with your tenant, so you can avoid going to court while selling rental property.
+A real estate attorney can also help you settle an issue with your tenant, so you can avoid going to court while selling rental property.

 Take Care of the Upkeep of the Rental Property